LarryJane491/Image-Captioning-in-ComfyUI/README.md

 The widget lets you write a common prefix.
 It’s useful for creating trigger words for your LoRA.
 If you use the widget, make sure it ends with a comma.
 Again, it’s something I could easily fix, but I'm a little lazy x).

-This is part of THE LAB ULTIMATE, my personal workflow.
-I will share it… but I’ll wait for a while because I want to include much more stuff in it before making it public.

 I would like to thank the creators of Inspire Pack and YMC Suite Node, as my functions are heavily inspired by theirs.
 In fact, I had a workflow working with them, without my custom nodes at all.
 My project is just a rewrite of some of their functions, as a way to train myself for making my own nodes.